ErpNetDocs/tech/modules/logistics/inventory/inventory-control/reconcile.md

 If more lots are present for a product, the FEFO principle determines which lot has pcs counted first.

-Incorrect or non-existent product IDs will generate an error.
+Incorrect or non-existent product codes will generate an error.

 ![Reconcile](pictures/inv_con_reconcile_err.png)

 ### Multiple scans

-To count more pcs or the exact number of pcs for a product, specify it first (e.g. "50"), add a "*", and then provide the product ID.
+To count more pcs or the exact number of pcs for a product, specify it first (e.g. "50"), add a "*", and then provide the product code.

 This can be done on one line, or on two separate lines for each input.
 Tap the **blue arrow** to confirm.